Stonehurst Place is Green and Eco-Friendly

 Not-for-profit group Southface's EarthCraft House™ renovation program and industry-leading guidelines published by the Green Hotel Association were followed in this green renovation by owner and designer, Barb Shadomy.

-Our purified water also supplies the Solar-Heated Water Tanks, three insulated tanks located in the basement.
+For bathing and showering, our purified water also supplies the Solar-Heated Water Tanks, three insulated tanks located in the basement.
 Glycol heated in Ten Solar Panels is piped to the basement where it heats the water used in the house.
 When there are no sunny days, our water is heated using two gas water heaters.

 See some of the Media Coverage Stonehurst Place has received for its Green efforts.